Categories

 Contacts vs. Glasses: A Quick Look at the Pros & Cons

 • Clear sight over your entire field of vision.
-Since contacts sit on top of the pupil, you benefit from improvements to your peripheral vision, as well.
+Because contacts sit on top of the pupil, you benefit from improvements to your peripheral vision1.
+This makes them a great choice for people with an active lifestyle, that don’t want to worry about a pair of expensive glasses falling off their face.

 • Better visibility in bad weather.
 Contacts won’t fog up or get covered in raindrops.